A Gillette therapist will provide your pool therapy.

 Policies and Procedures

-- Toileting: Patients who are not toilet trained must wear pool appropriate diapers or plastic pants.
-If the pool is contaminated it will need to be shut down for 24 hours for chemical treatment.
+Toileting: Patients who are not toilet trained must wear pool appropriate diapers or plastic pants.
+If the pool is contaminated it will need to be shut down for up to 24 hours for chemical treatment.

 Benefits of Pool Therapy